-1890 Facility Grant Funds have been received to re-build Camp Harry Daniels, which will provide a residential youth summer camp, conference center for meetings and the establishment of an 1890 Research Farm Demonstration Laboratory.
-The increased utilization of paraprofessional support staff in the counties will reduce some of the programming responsibilities of county directors and provide a method of shared goverenance between 1890 and the communities we serve.
+1890 Facility Grant Funds have been received to re-build Camp Harry Daniels, which will provide programs such as: community leadership training, residential facilities, nutrition/health activities, the establishment of an 1890 Research Farm Demonstration Laboratory, etc. The increased utilization of paraprofessional support staff in the counties will reduce some of the programming responsibilities of county directors and provide a method of shared governance between 1890 and the communities we serve.
 All of the aforementioned projections will be delivered in accordance to the Plan of Work delivery system.

-During the 2006-2007 reporting period, programmatic delivery was provided in all of the five national goals.
+During the 2007-2008 reporting period, programmatic delivery was provided in all of the five national goals.
 The agency continued to solicit stakeholder input.
-The 1890 Program hosted the first Joint Advisory Council Meeting at South Carolina State University.
+In 2007, the 1890 Program hosted its first Joint Advisory Council Meeting at South Carolina State University.
+Since that time, the meetings are being rotated between the two universities (SCSU and Clemson).
 The new five year Plan of Work was approved for another five years.
 The additional one year plan was also approved.
-Therefore, the Plan of Work is approved until 2012.
+Therefore, the Plan of Work is approved until 2013.